List of content you will read in this article:

 E-Commerce & Internet

 E-commerce, emails in various fields, and the internet was widely used, like Amazon, for example.
 In 2001 speculative investment bubbles related to taking place in "dot-com" companies.
-However, this quickly recovered to newly version web 2.0
+However, this quickly recovered to the new version of web 2.0

-The year 2004-2009 was the revolutionary year for the internet and spreading social media.
+The year 2004-2009 was the revolutionary year for the internet and the spreading of social media.
 The acceleration which was noticed in between these years are:

 - The advent of web 2.0 in 2004